annab999/dpl-us-city-crimes/README.md

 curls = parse_link.output.map(parse_bash)                                       # expects a list
 ```

-- **Observations**: Only noticed while diff-ing with trial DAG that worked (using XCom) :( I sincerely thought that the errors were issues with XCom / dynamic task mapping / `.expand()`, because I was using a combo of this in this part.
+- **Observations**: Only noticed my mistake while `diff`-ing with test DAG that worked (using ID-ed XCom arg) :( I sincerely thought that the errors were issues with XCom / dynamic task mapping / `.expand()`, because I was using a combo of this sort in this part.

   So all my searches were around these lines, and nothing I find could really directly pertain to my issue.
-My snobbish self even thought I was affected by https://github.com/apache/airflow/issues/25061, but of course not.
+My snobbish self even thought I was affected by https://github.com/apache/airflow/issues/25061, but of course I wasn't.

-  Until I played around and diff-ed with a test using ID-ed XCom arg that worked.
+  Until I played around and `diff`-ed.

 - **Resolution**: Fix function to return `list` (of `dict`s)

-### [Airflow] TM #2: wrong input type (`list`) defined and coded in `map()` callable
+### [Airflow] Wrong input type `list` defined and coded in `map()` callable
+Task run error:
 ```
 [2022-10-18T13:02:19.000+0000] {taskinstance.py:1851} ERROR - Task failed with exception
 Traceback (most recent call last):